-On-campus faculty who utilize the Testing Center, must also offer at least one scheduled face-to face classroom testing session (for each exam administered) for their distance learning classes.
-Students who cannot attend the testing session offered by the faculty member can utilize the Testing Center.
-Online students living outside of a 30-mile radius can request assistance in securing a local testing proctor by the Testing Center.
-The Testing Center will oversee all remote testing proctors and facilitates the secure transfer and recovery of all testing materials.
-The faculty member shall adhere to all policies pertaining to the use of Testing Center, including providing requested information and observing applicable deadlines.
+On-campus faculty who utilize Testing Services, must also offer at least one scheduled face-to face classroom testing session (for each exam administered) for their distance learning classes.
+Students who cannot attend the testing session offered by the faculty member can utilize Testing Services.
+Online students living outside of a 30-mile radius can request assistance in securing a local testing proctor by Testing Services.
+Testing Services will oversee all remote testing proctors and facilitates the secure transfer and recovery of all testing materials.
+The faculty member shall adhere to all policies pertaining to the use of Testing Services, including providing requested information and observing applicable deadlines.